serlo/frontend/scripts/kratos/README.md

 _Important: the file src/api/graphql-fetch.ts was modified in order to imitate the authentication made by the cloudflare worker.
 DO NOT COMMIT this change._

+### Developing email templates

+Kratos has to be rebuild every time you change an email template in `scripts/kratos/email-templates/`.
+Use the following workflow:

+1. Change something in the `email-templates/` folder.
+2. Run `yarn kratos:rebuild`
+3. Test the verification or the recovery email.
+Repeat the process.

 ## Folder explanation

 You find here different files that help you to have a mini serlo infrastructure in your local machine, and all that integrating kratos.